|Weight||122kg (19st 2lb)|

 As a former first captain at Sedbergh, Scott Wilson is following in the footsteps of the 33 full international players the school has produced, Phil Dowson of Northampton Saints being the most recent.
 Melrose-born Scott previously attended Eyemouth High School in the Scottish borders and is a member of the Newcastle Academy.
 His Falcons debut was against Cross Keys in the British & Irish Cup.

 Scott, who qualifies for England through his Berwick-born mother, began playing at the age of six when he joined Berwick RFC and represented the North and England U16 and England U17 before wearing the No. 3 shirt for the U18 side and sharing in the 18-16 win over France at Fylde in February 2012.
 He also played against Scotland and then scored a try in both the final two matches of the FIRA/AER European Championship against Wales and Ireland that April.

 Veteran prop Micky Ward at the Falcons has given him valuable guidance about his scrummaging technique and Scott intends to “keep improving and enjoying the game”.
 A tour to South Africa with Sedbergh in the summer of 2011 broadened his experience.

-His most memorable match so far was for Berwick Colts.
+His memorable matches include one for Berwick Colts.
 He said: “We were the underdogs against a good Hawick team in front of a stand full of their supporters but we won by two points.”

 Originally a loose head, he has moved to tight head and most respects props Carl Hayman, of New Zealand and Scotland’s Euan Murray.
 Falcons Academy coach Mark Laycock was pleased to secure the services of Scott in December 2011.